 We are committed to ensuring our website is inclusive and accessible for all.
 We are actively working to increase the accessibility and usability of our website and in doing so adhere to many of the available standards and guidelines.

-This statement relates to the NIHR Dementia Researcher website, developed and managed by staff based at University College London, within the Office of the NIHR National Director for Dementia Research, it was prepared in February 2020 in accordance with The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 No.952
+This statement relates to the Dementia Researcher website, developed and managed by staff based within the UCLH Biomedical Research Centre at University College London.
+It was prepared in February 2020 (updated April 2022) in accordance with The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 No.952

 Website standards compliance

 Our website endeavours to conform to the Web Content Accessibility Guidelines (WCAG) 2.1.
 (AA standard).
 It is designed in line with recognised best practice, and training in creating accessible content.